 Operational and Legal Assessment

-Operational due diligence examines how the target company actually runs its business, while legal due diligence identifies potential liabilities and compliance issues that could impact the deal value.
+Operational due diligence examines how the target company operates, while legal due diligence identifies potential liabilities and compliance issues that could affect deal value.

 Operational review areas include: